percona/pmm-doc/docs/dbaas/get-started.md

 ## Kubernetes operator update

-When a new version of the operator is available the *Operators* column shows a message with this information.
+When a new version of the operator is available the **Operators** column shows a message with this information.
 Click the message to go to the operator release notes to find out more about the update.

 ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_Operator_Update.png)

 To update the cluster:
+{.power-number}

 1. Find the row with the operator you want to update.

-2. Click the *Update* button in front of the operator.
+2. Click the **Update** button in front of the operator.

-3. Confirm the action by clicking *Update*, or abandon by clicking *Cancel*.
+3. Confirm the action by clicking **Update**, or abandon by clicking **Cancel**.

     ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_Operator_Update_Confirmation.png)